Seiteninhalt

 Maßnahmen

-Activities include: market assessment and financial service provider mapping, community & stakeholder mobilization, beneficiary selection, verification and registration, complaint response mechanism, cash transfer, onset and post distribution monitoring, community mobilization and sensitization, agricultural inputs (seed, fertilizer, fruit sapling) and trainings, technical guidance and follow up support to farmers, recruitment and trainings of the mobile health and nutrition team, procurement of medical supplies, referrals for complex cases that need hospitalization, integrated management of acute malnutrition, dignity kits for new mothers, nurturing care group activities, psychosocial support kits for families attending the nurturing care group sessions, etc.
+Activities include: market assessment and financial service provider mapping, community & stakeholder mobilization, beneficiary selection, verification and registration, complaint response mechanism, cash transfer, onset and post distribution monitoring, community mobilization and sensitization, agricultural inputs (seed, fertilizer, fruit sapling) and trainings, technical guidance and follow up support to farmers, recruitment and trainings of the mobile health and nutrition team, procurement of medical supplies, referrals for complex cases that need hospitalization, integrated management of acute malnutrition, dignity kits for new mothers, nurturing care group activities, psycho-social support kits for families attending the nurturing care group sessions, etc.

 Hintergrundinformation